msanzsanz/PFM_EconomicNewsImpact/viability_spike.md

 ## QUESTIONS I WOULD LIKE TO ANSWER

-1. Is it possible to predict the volatility of a pair (e.g. EUR /USD) 1h after a major economic new is released based on the discrepancy between the forecast vs the actual value ?
+1. Is it possible to predict, with > 70% confidence level, the price of a pair (e.g. EUR /USD) one hour after releasing a major economic new (e.g. unemployment rate in USA)?

 2. Is it possible to forecast the value of an economic new based on previous data for that same new and previous data from other news?